📖 Literary Design & Structure רוּת

 💬 Dialogue as Characterization

 55% of Ruth is dialogue—unusual for Hebrew narrative.
-Each character's speech patterns reveal theology:
+Speech patterns reveal theology:

 🌾 Threshing Floor: Tension → Resolution